aptech/docs/docs/CR-union.rst

     :param flag: 1 if numeric data, 0 if character.
     :type flag: scalar

-    :return y: containing all unique values that are in *v1* and *v2*, sorted in ascending order.
+    :return y: contains all unique values that are in *v1* and *v2*, sorted in ascending order.

     :rtype y: Lx1 vector